 Who can join Essex SAR?

-Essex SAR is open to all – operational searchers must be aged between 18 and 70 (due to insurance restrictions), and be able to walk 5 miles in 2 hours.
-Non-operational members can be any age and do not have to pass a fitness test.
+Essex SAR is open to all over the age of 18, and is subject to a vetting check.
+Operational team members must be able to walk 5 miles in 2 hours and should also hold a driving licence and have access to a vehicle.
+Support team members do not have to pass a fitness test, and whilst a driving licence is very useful, it is not essential.
 All training is provided, but prospective members with existing relevant skills are very welcome.

 Does specialist clothing cost a fortune to purchase?

 Essex SAR provides basic safety equipment like a bump cap and hi-vis jacket, but members are expected to supply suitable waterproof clothing and sensible footwear.
 This does not need to cost a great deal, and the team can provide advice and substantial discounts.

 The team’s control vehicle is kept at Boreham where it also has a storage facility and access to a training room.
 Training is undertaken at various locations throughout the county.
 Team members live in all parts of Essex and in neighbouring counties.

 I work full-time so what is the point of joining if I am not available?

 We understand that team members have other commitments and are not always available for searches.
 The team tries to recruit members from all walks of life including students, retired people and those still at work.
 Retired and self-employed members are often available during the day and those with full-time jobs are usually available in the evenings and at weekends.
 The greater the spread of availability amongst team members the better we can function.

 Do I have to attend all training sessions and callouts?

 Before being able to be deployed on a callout, new members have to complete a 4 month initial training programme.
 They also have to pass police vetting checks.

 To remain current as searchers members are expected to attend a minimum amount of training throughout the year, and regular re-assessment.
 Training takes place on one Sunday per month and one Wednesday evening per month.
 Members are expected to maintain attendance of at least 50% of training.